Golf Cart Maintenance: Complete Year-Round Care Guide (2026)

 Here's a number that might surprise you: a well-maintained golf cart can last 20+ years.
 A neglected one?
 Often just 5-8 years before major failures start piling up.

 The difference isn't luck.
 It's maintenance.
 And the good news is that most golf cart maintenance is straightforward, takes minimal time, and costs far less than the repairs you'll avoid.
+For a full breakdown of how long each component lasts and what affects overall longevity, see our golf cart lifespan guide.

 This guide covers everything you need to know about maintaining both electric and gas golf carts.
 We'll show you exactly what to do, how often to do it, and why each task matters.
 Whether you're a new owner or just want to get more years out of your cart, you'll find actionable checklists and specific intervals—not vague advice like "check regularly."